olivier3lanc/seemap/layers.md

 layout: libdoc/page-split
 ---

 SEEMAP comes with common [Leaflet tile providers](https://github.com/leaflet-extras/leaflet-providers) that are ready to be used without an API key.
-Just add the GET parameter `layer=tileProviderName` into the URL.
+Just add the GET parameter `layer=<tileProviderName>` into the URL.

 ```html
 <SEEMAP_FILE_URL>?layer=<tileProviderName>